whensbrunch/interview-app/README.md

 # Challenge Description

-We’re a stealth-mode startup looking for the first version of our client-facing web application.
+We’re looking to build the first version of our client-facing web application.
 In a nutshell, we’d like to provide a prompt to users (e.g. “What do you think of the results of the New Hampshire primaries?”) and have them record a video of their response.

-Core Functionality:
+Core functionality includes:
 - User sign-up and login
 - Display prompt and record video
 - View and replay saved videos